-- Note: more serious cases or issues of campus-wide concern may be heard by the Director of Residence Life/Dean of Students, or their designate. - Student Conduct Board (SCB) Hearing Serious cases, complicated situations, issues warranting a peer review process, or issues of campus-wide concern may be heard by a panel of students.
+- Note: more serious cases or issues of campus-wide concern may be heard by the Director of Student Activities, or their designate. - Student Conduct Board (SCB) Hearing Serious cases, complicated situations, issues warranting a peer review process, or issues of campus-wide concern may be heard by a panel of students.